Laakeri/maxpre/README.md

 to try to optimize the time used by the preprocessor by using the timelimit flag, but rather to use it for an upper bound for the time used by the preprocessor.

+API

+Maxpre offers an API for integration with MaxSAT solvers.
+Use make lib to make the static library file and include preprocessorinterface.hpp to use it.
+The API is documented in preprocessorinterface.hpp.